 - With the opening of the airport on 1st July, there was a positive initial reaction.
 In fact, there have been about 90,000 incoming bookings booked for the months of July and August which amount to about 30% to the bookings made in the same months in 2019;

 - The biggest setback has been through the staycation advertising made abroad.
 This means that people are encouraged to stay in their home countries and spend their vacation there.
 Furthermore, growth in the unemployment rate and reduction of incomes have also played a major role in the reduction of bookings;

 - Air Malta have instituted various initiatives to attract foreigners, by providing a more dynamic product and competitive prices.
-They must be provided with a more dynamic product with competitive prices.
 One such initiative includes the conjoining of the booking of the flight and accommodation, in order to provide reasonable prices;

 - Additionally, Air Malta have further infiltrated the social media to not only advertise their service but have also developed a new booking engine, a new website and a new app, amongst others which are more client friendly.

 Franco Grech – CEO, Shortlets Malta